Efficient active learning of sparse halfspaces with arbitrary bounded noise: Abstract

 \section{Abstract}

-In this work we study active learning of homogeneous $s$-sparse halfspaces in $\mathbb{R}^d$ under label noise.
-Even in the absence of label noise this is a challenging problem and only recently have label complexity bounds of the form $\tilde{\order}\(s \cdot \polylog{d, \frac{1}{\epsilon}}\)$ been established in \citet{zhang2018efficient} for computationally efficient algorithms under the broad class of isotropic log-concave distributions.
-In contrast, under high levels of label noise, the label complexity bounds achieved by computationally efficient algorithms are much worse.
-When the label noise satisfies the {\em Massart} condition~\citep{massart2006risk}, i.e., each label is flipped with probability at most $\eta$ for a parameter $\eta \in [0,\frac 1 2)$, the work of \citet{awasthi2016learning} provides a computationally efficient active learning algorithm under isotropic log-concave distributions with label complexity $\tilde{\order}\(s^{\poly{{1/(1-2\eta)}}} \poly{\log d, \frac{1}{\epsilon}}\)$.
-Hence the algorithm is label-efficient only when the noise rate $\eta$ is a constant.
-In this work, we substantially improve on the state of the art by designing a polynomial time algorithm for active learning of $s$-sparse halfspaces under bounded noise and isotropic log-concave distributions, with a label complexity of $\tilde{\order}\(\frac{s}{(1-2\eta)^4} \polylog {d, \frac 1 \epsilon} \)$.
-Hence, our new algorithm is label-efficient even for noise rates close to $\frac{1}{2}$.
-Prior to our work, such a result was not known even for the random classification noise model.
-Our algorithm builds upon existing margin-based algorithmic framework and at each iteration performs a sequence of online mirror descent updates on a carefully chosen loss sequence, and uses a novel gradient update rule that accounts for the bounded noise.
+We study active learning of homogeneous $s$-sparse halfspaces in $\mathbb{R}^d$ under the setting where the unlabeled data distribution is isotropic log-concave and each label is flipped with probability at most $\eta$ for a parameter $\eta \in \big[0, \frac12\big)$, known as the bounded noise.
+Even in the presence of mild label noise, i.e. $\eta$ is a small constant, this is a challenging problem and only recently have label complexity bounds of the form $\tilde{\order}\(s \cdot \polylog{d, \frac{1}{\epsilon}}\)$ been established in [Zhang, 2018] for computationally efficient algorithms.
+In contrast, under high levels of label noise, the label complexity bounds achieved by computationally efficient algorithms are much worse:~the best known result of~[Awasthi et al., 2016] provides a computationally efficient algorithm with label complexity $\awasthisparse$, which is label-efficient only when the noise rate $\eta$ is a fixed constant.
+In this work, we substantially improve on it by designing a polynomial time algorithm for active learning of $s$-sparse halfspaces, with a label complexity of $\tilde{\order}\big(\frac{s}{(1-2\eta)^4} \polylog {d, \frac 1 \epsilon} \big)$.
+This is the first efficient algorithm with label complexity polynomial in $\frac{1}{1-2\eta}$ in this setting, which is label-efficient even for $\eta$ arbitrarily close to $\frac12$.
+Our active learning algorithm and its theoretical guarantees also immediately translate to new state-of-the-art label and sample complexity results for full-dimensional active and passive halfspace learning under arbitrary bounded noise.
+The key insight of our algorithm and analysis is a new interpretation of online learning regret inequalities, which may be of independent interest.